 Depending on which way you're travelling through the Illuminations, the display starts at Starr Gate (Squires Gate) and ends at Red Bank Road in Bispham.

 Are Blackpool Illuminations free?

 Yes.
 Blackpool Illuminations is the greatest free light show on Earth!
-We do, however, rely on public and business donations to maintain our fantastic Light display.
-When visiting the Blackpool Illuminations, you will have chance to donate some of your spare change at our collection huts.
+We do, however, rely on generous public and business donations to maintain our fantastic light display.
+When visiting the Lights, you will have chance to donate some of your spare change at our collection huts either end of the Promenade.
+This can either be by cash or contactless.
 Find out ways you can donate here.